mp-se/fermentrack-docker/README.md

 Newer versions have switched to debian and is now support more targets i386/amd64/armv7

-__Currently the buildx for arm target is failing both on my local machine and github workflow so this has been disabled for now__

 - v0.8.0 = Updated to work with fermentrack release from 5 Apr 2021.
 New path to static django files and path to requirements.txt

 These versions only exist for amd64 target and are based on ubuntu stable release